-Dipstick testing of urine is unreliable and a poor indicator of infection in many care home residents because they already have background bacteria in their urine
+Dipstick testing of urine is a poor indicator of infection because many residents already have bacteria in their urine.
+Do not dipstick catheterised residents or those over 65 years.
+Instead, send a urine specimen if infection is suspected

 Encourage the resident to increase fluid intake, if able to do so safely